yoris29/calculator-program/README.md

-# Calculator Program in Python
+# Calculator GUI in Python
 - Calculate using any operand available